 .20 disability x 300 weeks total loss = 60 weeks

 To get the final dollar amount, you multiply that 60 weeks by your comp rate—the amount of your weekly comp check.
+So for our example, let's say your comp rate is $400.
+That makes your settlement $24,000.

 Call us at 864.582.0416 or toll free at 888.230.1841 for a free meeting to discuss your case.
 Even if we don’t accept it—we simply can’t handle every case that wants our attention—you might get some free pointers to help you along the way.